New England Events — June 2014

 Cape Ann, Massachusetts

-Celebrate the taste of Maine’s Favorite Dessert at the 2013 Maine Whoopie Pie Festival.
+Celebrate the taste of Maine’s favorite dessert at the 2014 Maine Whoopie Pie Festival.
 Dozens of bakers with thousands of Whoopie Pies will be on hand.
 Sample, purchase and enjoy this unique Maine delicacy.
 Come for the Whoopie Pies, but stay all day to enjoy live music, food, arts and crafts, vendors, and fun activities for the whole family!
+For the first time this year, the festival will also be crowning the festival Big Whoop.

 Statewide – Connecticut